christophberger/grada/README.md

 For more details, see the blog article at https://appliedgo.net/diydashboard as well as the package API documentation below.

-### The article consists of a step-by-step setup of Grafana and a sample app that
+The article consists of a step-by-step setup of Grafana and a sample app that produces "fake" time series data.

-produces "fake" time series data.
+### Installation

-### Installation and update
+- Create a new project with `go mod init`

-### Simply run
+- Write code that imports `github.com/christophberger/grada`

-    go get -u github.com/christophberger/grada
+- Run either `go mod tidy` or `go mod download` to fetch missing dependencies

 ## Usage